Joe-Darling/Tensai/README.md

 ### 2. Verify subscription auth

-The daemon refuses to start if `ANTHROPIC_API_KEY` is set in the environment — that would silently bill the API account instead of the Max subscription.
+The daemon refuses to start if `ANTHROPIC_API_KEY` is set in the environment — that would silently bill the API account instead of your Claude subscription.
 Check:

 ```bash
 env | grep ANTHROPIC      # should print nothing